Historic Overlay District

 There are three designated historic overlay districts in the City:

-Manassas Local Historic District.
-This historic district is the largest of the three districts and includes over 300 structures.
+Manassas Local Historic District: This historic district is the largest of the three districts and includes over 300 structures.
 It is approximately 2.5 square miles and composed of the traditional downtown area as well as numerous surrounding neighborhoods.

-Liberia Mansion Historic District.
-This historic district includes the 18 acre site of the Liberia Mansion, a 2 story brick residence dating from 1825 which housed generals from both the Confederate and Union armies and had both Union and Confederate Presidents pay visits.
+Liberia Mansion Historic District: This historic district includes the 18 acre site of the Liberia Mansion, a 2 story brick residence dating from 1825 which housed generals from both the Confederate and Union armies and had both Union and Confederate Presidents pay visits.

-Mayfield Fort Historic District.
-This 11.5 acre single-site district contains the remnants of an early plantation called Mayfield and the foundations of a Civil War-era fort.
+Mayfield Fort Historic District: This 11.5 acre single-site district contains the remnants of an early plantation called Mayfield and the foundations of a Civil War-era fort.

 Design Guidelines

-A set of design guidelines has been developed to provide detailed information and direction for the Architectural Review Board and property owners within the local historic district.
+The City of Manassas Historic District Design Guidelines were developed to provide detailed information and direction for the Architectural Review Board and property owners within the local historic district.
 These guidelines are based upon the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
 The Architectural Review Board uses these design guidelines to review the appropriateness of an application.
-Copies of the guidelines can be downloaded.
-If you own property in the historic district, you might need to fill out an Architectural Review Board Application before you begin any improvement project.

-Guía para el diseño de los distritos históricos (en español) - Esta guía ayuda a los propietarios dentro del distrito histórico local en la modificación o el mejoramiento de sus edificios y ayuda a la JRA a revisar si una solicitud es apropiada o no.
+Esta guía ayuda a los propietarios dentro del distrito histórico local en la modificación o el mejoramiento de sus edificios y ayuda a la JRA a revisar si una solicitud es apropiada o no.

-Guía para dueños de propiedades históricas (en español)
+Guía para dueños de propiedades históricas

 Adopted List of Historic Landmarks